JXIong15/fetch-points/README.md

 * In *tests*, get `object.create()` to work so that the code efficiently runs
   * right now it makes API calls to `post` new objects
 * Figure out how to connect Transaction and Payer models by Payer name rather than foreign key
+* Get Django forms and Django Admin to function properly when transactions are ran.
+Currently, calling the API routes is the only way transaction points are applied to payers.

 ## Sources